bube054/go-custo-json/README.md

 ## Quick Start

 Get up and running with `jsonvx` in seconds.
-Just create a new parser, parse your JSON, and access fields using a simple path query system.
+Just create a new parser, parse your `JSON`, and access fields using a simple path query system.

 ```go
 package main